Updated on November 27, 2023 by Julie McCool

-When all this exploring makes you hungry, you have a LOT of choices for where to eat.
+When all this exploring makes you hungry, you have a LOT of choices!
+There is a wonderful collection of great restaurants in Vienna VA, and most of them are downtown.
 Our favorite casual places to eat in downtown Vienna Virginia include Taco Bamba, Sweetleaf Cafe, and Pure Pasty.
-For sit-down dining we suggest Pazzo Pomodoro, Natta Thai, Maple Ave, and Bazin’s on Church.
-We hear great things about upscale Clarity, but we haven’t tried it yet.
+For sit-down dining we suggest Pazzo Pomodoro, Natta Thai, Maple Ave, and Bazin's on Church.
+We hear great things about upscale Clarity, but we haven't tried it yet.

 7. Jammin Java

 One of the coolest and most intimate music venues in the Washington DC region is located right in downtown Vienna Virginia.
 Jammin Java regularly sells out concerts in their intimate space.
 In fact, they're often recognized by Pollster Magazine as one of the Top 100 Venues in the world according to ticket sales.